pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 ![[Pasted image 20250124161338.png]]
 Basically we deliver a message only when we received a number of echo grater then $(N+f)/2$.
+The specifications refers to a single broadcast event.
 In a normal quorum we have to wait until we get the majority ($N/2$), but in this case, since we have $f$ byzantine process, we need at least $(N+f)/2$.
 In this case the number of correct process is at least $(N+f)/2 - f = (N-f)/2$, wich is our majority excluding the byzantine ones ($N-f$ is the number of correct processes).
 ### Byzantine Reliable Broadcast
 Same properties as before, plus: